 #3 In a shared office space, timing is everything

 Most coworking spaces offer the option to book meeting rooms.
 When planning a meeting, it’s important to have in mind all the different aspects that would make the meeting a success.
-It’s also important to manage your time wisely – it will be helpful for you, as well as considerate of other co-workers.
+It’s also important to manage your tasks and time wisely – it will be helpful for you, as well as considerate of other co-workers.

 Make sure you book the meeting room accordingly.
 If you need to prepare or set up something, reserve it enough time before the actual meeting starts to avoid any delays.
 Although anybody can lose track of time, please be sure to start wrapping up a few minutes before the meeting ends in order to vacate the meeting room in a timely fashion (before the next booker already knocks on the door).
 It ain’t rocket science; it just requires some attention to detail and good ol’ planning, but the results will make everyone’s experience smooth and pleasant.